 Ingredients

-3 tbsp grated ginger
+3 tablespoons grated ginger (from about 3-inch piece)

 2 cups all-purpose flour

-1 tbsp pumpkin pie spice
+1 tablespoon pumpkin pie spice

 1 egg